WebCuratorTool/webcurator-v2-legacy/docs/guides/upgrade-guide.rst

 Updating older configurations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To update the configuration files when migrating from versions older than 1.6.2,
+To update the configuration files when migrating from versions older than
-it is recommended to start from the new configuration files and merge any
+1.6.2, it is recommended to start from the new configuration files and merge
-differences with your existing configuration back in as needed.
-In most cases
+any relevant differences with your existing configuration back in as needed.
+In
-new variables have been added.
-Only rarely have variables been dropped or
+most cases new variables have been added.
+Only rarely have variables been
-renamed.
+dropped or renamed.